“The two most important days of your life are the day you were born and the day you find out why.”

 Each and every household must contribute to the church an unspecified amount (the details were off limits to this English outsider) of their yearly income.
 The Bishop and Elder council hold this money in trust.
 When a barn burns down, someone is injured or whatever the crisis or need, the church/community pays for it.
 It is the Amish equivalent of collective insurance against mishaps.
 Stuff happens and they are primed and prepared to pitch in and get ‘er done.

 The years we lived in Amish country were a wonderful, educational experience.
 My Amish lady friends weren’t shy about sharing their kitchen secrets, either.
 Their generous allotment of old world wisdom was the impetus for my survival during the early years out here in the backwoods.
 There is nothing so welcomingly tasty as their traditional Dutch/German cuisine.
 Everything about it says family.
-Add to the off-grid lessons I learned from my Amish friends, my own grandmothers loving command of everything domestic.
+Add to the off-grid lessons I learned from my Amish friends, were my own grandmothers loving command of everything domestic.

 My dear grandmother was born a Mennonite, a break away branch of Amish.
 Mennonites retain the simple life style and teachings of the Amish, but they do allow some of the more modern things such as driving a car and electricity in the home.
 Grams was born January of 1900 and didn’t own her own pair of shoes until she met my grandfather in 1918.
 Grams shared her hand-me-downs from an older half-sister and cousins.
 Her fathers first wife died at an early age, as I seem to recall.
 My grandmother left the Mennonite community to marry my grandfather in 1919.
-My dear grandmother lived during a era of many changes in the 96 years on this planet.
+My dear grandmother lived during a era of many changes in her 96 years on this planet.
 Over the course of her lifetime she developed a command of everything domestic and taught me so much about life and living.
 You can see why I feel blessed and very happy to share with you the secrets of all these wonderful people.

 Here we go. . .